The Immune Response Corporation

-The Immune Response Corporation (IRC) pioneered immunotherapeutic products.
-The firm was founded by Jonas Salk and Kevin Kimberlin when Kimberlin, "asked Salk to become lead scientific advisor for a new biotech company specializing in 'anti-idiotypes,' a novel vaccine technology," Salk called the proposal "liberating."
+The Immune Response Corporation (IRC) was a pharmaceutical company that worked in the development of immunotherapeutic products.
+The firm was founded by Jonas Salk and Kevin Kimberlin when Kimberlin, "asked Salk to become lead scientific advisor for a new biotech company specializing in 'anti-idiotypes,' a novel vaccine technology."
+Salk called the proposal "liberating."

 Overview

 Francis Crick once said about Salk, "Few have made one discovery that has benefited humanity so greatly.
 Jonas was a man who, right to his last day, was actively in pursuit of another."
-That pursuit was The Immune Response Corporation.

-The management team included CEO Jim Glavin, former CEO of Genetic Systems (acquired by Bristol Myers) and Chief Scientific Officer, Dennis Carlo, a former Vice President of R&D at Hybritech.
-Joe O'Neill was recruited CEO in 2005, because of his work as the chief architect of the President's Emergency Plan for AIDS Relief, known as PEPFAR.
+The management team included CEO Jim Glavin, former CEO of Genetic Systems (acquired by Bristol Myers), and Chief Scientific Officer Dennis Carlo, a former Vice President of R&D at Hybritech.
+Joe O'Neill was appointed as CEO in 2005, because of his work as the chief architect of the President's Emergency Plan for AIDS Relief, known as PEPFAR.
 Corporate partners that supported IRC included Colgate, The Rorer Group, Rhone Poulenc, The Pasteur Institute, Institute Merieux, NovaRx, Agouron Pharmaceuticals, Bayer, and Pfizer.
-The company went public in 1990 and in 1991 its stock outperformed every other public stock in the U.S. that year according to Barron's: "hands down the most astounding stock in 1991 was Immune Response which rose 1,265 percent."
+The company's shares were included in a public offering in 1990.